seeruk/valley/README.md

 * You might want to validate map keys too, so maybe a `Keys` method on `Field`?
 * Allow overriding field names by using struct tags?
 * The ability to define constraints in a separate file (in the same package).
+* Proper import resolution, using `go list`?
+We can get the package name to guarantee we import something with the correct package name.

 ## License